sswguo/spark-cassandra-migration-boot/README.md

 ```

 Update the migration app to write mode, and then sync the jar into spark worker, submit the job in worker node as above.

+**_NOTE:_** If you migrate the data into a new cassandra cluster, please ref the above to deploy the spark master & worker in the new cluster as well.

 # Shared Storage - AWS S3